 In 2017, Raven Indigenous Capital Partners was created to remove barriers to economic inclusion, growth, and wealth for Indigenous entrepreneurs.
 Founders Jeff Cyr, Stephen Nairne and Paul Lacerte would make capital and expertise available to help animate a re-emerging Indigenous economy.

-Calling itself ‘Canada’s first Indigenous financial intermediary,’ Raven’s first foray into the markets was the Raven Indigenous Impact Fund (I), a venture capital equity fund that provided financing to Indigenous businesses that otherwise wouldn’t have access to capital.
+Calling itself ‘Canada’s first Indigenous financial intermediary,’ Raven’s first foray into the markets was the Raven Indigenous Impact Fund (I), a venture capital equity fund that provides financing to Indigenous businesses that otherwise wouldn’t have access to capital.
 The fund promised investors a targeted return of 6 to 8% over nine years that was competitive with other investment opportunities.
-Importantly Raven did not advertise or seek “silicon valley-like” return on capital, as the impact narrative is as critical as the financial return.
+Importantly Raven did not just seek “Silicon Valley-like” returns on capital but focused as much on social impact as financial reward.

 Today, Raven is in the process of executing on its investment strategy and now offers a full range of business and financing services to ensure entrepreneurs have the resources they need to build strong business models and attract capital.
 In October 2020, Raven launched the Fireweed Fellowship, a year-long investment accelerator for innovative Indigenous enterprises.

-It’s important to note impact investors are motivated to make investments because of – not in spite of – financial return.
+It’s important to note impact investors still expect decent returns on their investments.
 In 2018, 98% of Canadian impact investment managers said their investments “met or exceeded performance expectations.”

-The Catherine Donnelly Foundation has pledged to invest 10% of our assets in impact investments and since 2014 has made or approved 15 investments totalling $3.4 million.
-Those impact investments are aligned to our core funding areas and are an extension of the Foundation’s commitment to socially responsible investing, which embraces firms making positive social change and excludes those engaged in harmful practices.
+The Catherine Donnelly Foundation has pledged to invest 10% of our assets in impact investments and since 2014 has made or approved 13 investments totaling $2.4 million.
+Those impact investments are aligned to our core funding areas and are an extension of the Foundation’s commitment to socially responsible investing.
+The Foundation’s remaining 90% of its portfolio is invested with a high Environmental, Social, and Governance (ESG) lens to ensure our money is supporting positive social change and excluding harmful practices.

 In an interview with The Catherine Donnelly Foundation earlier this year, Raven’s Cyr said investors now expect financial returns AND social returns from investments.
 “I think funds that don’t have a strong impact thesis beyond a return, may be in trouble going forward,” says Cyr.
 “People expect impact for their money.”

 Below Cyr discusses the emergence of a financing market for Indigenous businesses and how foundations can get involved.
-Quotes have been condensed and lightly edited for reading purpose.
+Quotes have been condensed and lightly edited for reading purposes.

 Investments with Indigenous businesses are growing and becoming more complex